MicrosoftDocs/azure-docs/articles/service-connector/quickstart-portal-app-service-connection.md

 1. Select **Next: Networking** to configure the network access to your target service and select **Configure firewall rules to enable access to your target service**.

 1. Select **Next: Review + Create**  to review the provided information.
 Then select **Create** to create the service connection.
-This operation may take a minute to complete.
+This operation might take a minute to complete.

 > [!NOTE]
 > You need enough permissions to create connection successfully, for more details, see [Permission requirements](./concept-permission.md).